Poztato/SOL.IR/device-code/low-power-hub/README.md

 # Low-Powered Hub

 ## Overview
-The Low-Powered Hub is an energy-efficient controller for A/C automation, built on boards like Raspberry Pi Pico or ESP32.
+The Low-Powered Hub is an energy-efficient controller for A/C automation, built on boards like Raspberry Pi Pico.
 It uses motion, sound, and environmental sensors to infer occupancy without a camera.

 ## Key Features
 - **Motion Sensor (PIR)**: Detects movement in the classroom.